 Country of Manufacturer | Japan | Japan |

-I’d also recommend checking out the shipping information and confirm they can deliver to your country.
-Also carefully, choose the right items before you purchase.
+I recommend checking the shipping information and confirming they can ship to your country.
+Also, carefully choose the right items before you purchase.
 After all, you’d be buying directly from the casting works in Japan, and shipping cast-iron cookware can be pricey.
-Understandably, the company does not offer returns once send from Japan, as it would be too cost-prohibitive.
+Understandably, the company does not offer returns once sent from Japan, as it would be too cost-prohibitive.

-Why not head on over the Unilloy online and shipping page if you’re interested.
-I’ve also included a couple of links.
-Because you need to check if the company ships to your location.
+Why not head over to the Unilloy online and shipping page if interested?
+I’ve also included some links because you need to check if the company ships to your location.

 - Unilloy and SSC Product Shop (Non-affiliate link)